aristanetworks/avd-workshops/workshops/git.md

 ### **Git - command line basics**

-#### Initialize directory as a Git repository
+#### Initialize the directory as a Git repository

-Next we initialize the current directory `/home/coder/project/labfiles/samplefiles/` as a repository (repo).
+Next, we initialize the current directory `/home/coder/project/labfiles/samplefiles/` as a repository (repo).

 ``` bash
 git init